 You might be surprised to find out how many ATMs there are in China.
 To me, it feels like two on every street corner.
 Most Chinese ATMs will show a sign above that indicates whether or not they accept Visa, MasterCard and Diner’s Club.

 The exchange rate will be good, but you’ll likely be charged a fee, both from the Chinese bank and from your bank at home.
-For this reason, I usually recommend that traveler’s take out the maximum amount per transaction (between 2,000-3,000 RMB depending on the bank).
+For this reason, I’m a big advocate of a global payment card like eCard (US residents only).

 Other Things to Consider Before Traveling to China